VisiCore/Content/Cribl/cc-stream-slack-audit-rest-io/README.md

 ### Version 1.0.0 - 2025-12-18

 *  **README**: Final cleanup before submission
+*  **State Tracking**: Guarantee accurate event processing and avoid duplicates by always pulling from the timestamp of the last succesfully pulled event
 *  **Default Index**: Changed default index from `slack_audit` to `main` to avoid potential invalid index errors in downstream systems
 *  **Data Samples**: Upload distinct data samples for: all actions (small), all actions (large), user activity only, AI activity only
 *  **Pipeline cleanup**: Remove unnecessary fields - stick to standard metadata fields only